Transformational Leadership Starts With Self

 I firmly believe, and I’ve said many times, “If when you rise in the morning you aren’t genuinely motivated and inspired to engage, educate, and develop others, then you have no business leading people.”
 Leaders face adversity in that endeavor every day.
 Regardless, they improve things, they find the next solution, they make a day a bit brighter – they persevere.

-There are any number of The fitted V-shaped grooves in the ram and columns of a hammer or press that guide the descent and ascent of the ram. people can add value to a business or organization if they aren’t particularly interested in motivating, inspiring, educating, or developing others, but acting in a transformational leadership role shouldn’t be one of them.
+There are any number of ways people can add value to a business or organization if they aren’t particularly interested in motivating, inspiring, educating, or developing others, but acting in a transformational leadership role shouldn’t be one of them.

 Phil Henderson is a former Regional VP of Manufacturing Operations at Harland Clarke Holdings.
 He is a Designer of Self-Directed, Team-Based Work Systems in manufacturing environments over the course of 26 years.
 He served 8 years as an Air Traffic Controller and Officer in the US Army, and with distinction as a Captain in the First Gulf War.
 He currently provides leadership development and self-directed work team design assistance to Trenton For inquiries, Phil may be reached at (210) 316-3212 or at firstname.lastname@example.org